-- (1) Maximum value at December 31, 2015 calculated by determining the difference between the closing price of the Class B subordinate voting shares underlying the options on the TSX at December 31, 2015 (\$5.34) and the exercise price of the options. - (2) Market or Payout Value calculated by multiplying the number of share units (RSUs, DSUs and/or PSUs) held at December 31, 2015 by the closing price of the Class B subordinate voting shares on the TSX at December 31, 2015 (\$5.34). - (3) The actual value of the DSUs on the payout date is based on the price of the Class B subordinate voting shares on the payout date and, accordingly, the amount of the final payout is not known until that time. - (4) For the purposes of this table the Market or Payout Value of PSUs has been calculated assuming a payout amount equal to 100% of the market value of the underlying shares.
-The actual payout amount for PSUs is equal to 0% to 200% of the market value of the underlying shares at the end of a three year vesting period (with the payout amount depending on Teck's TSR performance relative to the Performance Comparator Group), and accordingly the amount of the final payout is not known until the actual payout dates.
+(1) Value at December 31, 2016 calculated by determining the difference between the closing price of the Class B subordinate voting shares underlying the options on the TSX at December 30, 2016 (\$26.87) and the exercise price of the options.
+This column includes the value of vested and unvested options.

+- (2) Market or Payout Value calculated by multiplying the number of share units (RSUs, DSUs and/or PSUs) held at December 31, 2016 by the closing price of the Class B subordinate voting shares on the TSX at December 30, 2016 (\$26.87).
+The actual value of DSUs and RSUs on the payout date is based on the price of the Class B subordinate voting shares on the payout date and, accordingly, the amount of the final payout will not be known until that time.
+For the purposes of this table the Market or Payout Value of PSUs has been calculated assuming a payout amount equal to 100% of the market value of the underlying shares as at December 31, 2016.
+The actual payout amount for PSUs is equal to 0% to 200% of the market value of the underlying shares at the end of a three year vesting period (with the payout amount depending on Teck's TSR performance relative to the Performance Comparator Group), and accordingly the amount of the final payout will not be known until the actual payout dates. - (3) In 2015 and 2016, Mr. Lindsay elected to further invest in Teck by choosing to receive his 2014 and 2015 annual incentive cash bonuses, respectively, in the form of DSUs.
+These DSUs are not reflected in the above table and are not considered long-term equity compensation as they were effectively purchased by Mr. Lindsay with his annual incentive cash bonuses for 2014 and 2015 on the basis of the then-current market price of the Class B subordinate voting shares rather than being received as part of his long term equity compensation package.